Matti Jutila

-Matti Ilmari Jutila (born 1943) is a mathematician and a professor emeritus at the University of Turku.
-He researches in the field of analytic number theory.
+Matti Ilmari Jutila (16 March 1943 – 7 March 2026) was a mathematician and a professor emeritus at the University of Turku.
+He researched in the field of analytic number theory.

 Education and career

-Jutila completed a doctorate at the University of Turku in 1970, with a dissertation related to Linnik's constant supervised by Kustaa Inkeri.
+Jutila was born on 16 March 1943 in Vesilahti, Finland.
+He completed a doctorate at the University of Turku in 1970, with a dissertation related to Linnik's constant supervised by Kustaa Inkeri.

 Jutila's work has repeatedly succeeded in lowering the upper bound for Linnik's constant.
 He is the author of a monograph, Lectures on a method in the theory of exponential sums (1987).
-He has been a member of the Finnish Academy of Science and Letters since 1982.
+According to the Mathematics Genealogy Project, he advised five PhD students, all at the University of Turku.
+He was elected to membership in the Finnish Academy of Science and Letters in 1982.

+Personal life

+Jutila died on 7 March 2026.